eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-policy.md

 Once an expired subject is deleted, it will immediately no longer have access to the resources protected by the policy it was deleted from.

-### Subject Deletion Announcements
+### Subject deletion announcements

-To get notified when your subject is deleted, set the `announcement` field in your subject.
+To get notified when a subject is deleted, the `"announcement"` object can be configured accordingly.
 ```json
 {
   "type": "my-subject",